satwikkansal/wtfpython/README.md

 ## Need a pdf version?

-I've recieved a few requests for the pdf version of wtfpython.
-You can add your details [here](https://satwikkansal.xyz/wtfpython-pdf/) to get the pdf as oon as it is finished.
+I've received a few requests for the pdf version of wtfpython.
+You can add your details [here](https://satwikkansal.xyz/wtfpython-pdf/) to get the pdf as soon as it is finished.